-The initial wavelength calibration procedure typically consists of placing a white light source on the monochromator entrance slit and finding the number of micro steps from the park position to the zero order position (zord).
+The initial wavelength calibration procedure typically consists of placing a white light source on the monochromator entrance slit and finding the required grating drive position to obtain the zero order position for each grating in turn.

 At this position, the white light is transmitted through to the exit of the monochromator.
-In the case of the DTMc300, the first monochromator transmits the white light through the middle slit; the second through the exit slit.

-This procedure represents a gross calibration; armed with the zord value one can measure a source having known line emission to refine the calibration.
+This procedure represents a gross calibration, from which can be obtained a dial park reading.
+With this information one can measure a source having known line emission to refine the calibration.